-The human nervous system develops from a small, specialized plate of cells (the neural plate) along the back of an embryo.
-Early in fetal development, the edges of this plate begin to curl up toward each other, creating the neural tube—a narrow sheath that closes to form the brain and spinal cord of the embryo.
+The human nervous system develops from a small, specialized plate of cells along the back of an embryo (called the neural plate).
+Early in development, the edges of this plate begin to curl up toward each other, creating the neural tube—a narrow sheath that closes to form the brain and spinal cord of the embryo.
 As development progresses, the top of the tube becomes the brain and the remainder becomes the spinal cord.
 This process is usually complete by the 28th day of pregnancy.
 But if problems occur during this process, the result can be brain disorders called neural tube defects, including spina bifida.

 Spina bifida, which literally means “cleft spine,” is characterized by the incomplete development of the brain, spinal cord, and/or meninges (the protective covering around the brain and spinal cord).
 It is the most common neural tube defect in the United States—affecting 1,500 to 2,000 of the more than 4 million babies born in the country each year.
-There are an estimated 166,000 individuals with spina bifida living in the United States.
+An estimated 166,000 individuals with spina bifida live in the United States.

 There are four types of spina bifida: occulta, closed neural tube defects, meningocele, and myelomeningocele.

-In the third type, meningocele, spinal fluid and the meninges protrude through an abnormal vertebral opening; the malformation contains no neural elements and may or may not be covered by a layer of skin.
-Some individuals with meningocele may have few or no symptoms while others may experience symptoms similar to closed neural tube defects.
+In the third type, meningocele, spinal fluid and meninges protrude through an abnormal vertebral opening; the malformation contains no neural elements and may or may not be covered by a layer of skin.
+Some individuals with meningocele may have few or no symptoms while others may experience such symptoms as complete paralysis with bladder and bowel dysfunction.

-Myelomeningocele, the fourth form, is the most severe and occurs when the spinal cord/neural elements are exposed through the opening in the spine, resulting in partial or complete motor paralysis and sensory deficits within the parts of the body below the spinal opening.
-The paralysis may be so severe that the affected individual is unable to walk and may have urinary and bowel dysfunction.
+Myelomeningocele, the fourth form, is the most severe and occurs when the spinal cord/neural elements are exposed through the opening in the spine, resulting in partial or complete paralysis of the parts of the body below the spinal opening.
+The impairment may be so severe that the affected individual is unable to walk and may have bladder and bowel dysfunction.

 The exact cause of spina bifida remains a mystery.
-No one knows what disrupts complete closure of the neural tube, causing a malformation to develop.
-Scientists suspect that the cause is multifactoral: genetic, nutritional, and environmental factors play a role.
+No one knows what disrupts complete closure of the neural tube, causing this malformation to develop.
+Scientists suspect the factors that cause spina bifida are multiple: genetic, nutritional, and environmental factors all play a role.
 Research studies indicate that insufficient intake of folic acid—a common B vitamin—in the mother’s diet is a key factor in causing spina bifida and other neural tube defects.
-Prenatal vitamins that are prescribed for the pregnant mother typically contain folic acid as well as other vitamins.
-(See “Can the disorder be prevented?” below for more information on folic acid.)
+Prenatal vitamins typically contain folic acid as well as other vitamins.
+(See “Can the disorder be prevented?” for more information on folic acid.)

 In addition to abnormal sensation and paralysis, another neurological complication associated with spina bifida is Chiari II malformation—a condition common in children with myelomeningocele—in which the brain stem and the cerebellum (hindbrain) protrude downward into the spinal canal or neck area.
-This condition can lead to compression of the spinal cord and cause a variety of symptoms, including difficulties with feeding, swallowing, and breathing control; choking; and changes in upper extremity function (stiffness, swelling).
+This condition can lead to compression of the spinal cord and cause a variety of symptoms including difficulties with feeding, swallowing, and breathing control; choking; and changes in upper arm function (stiffness, weakness).

-Chiari II malformation may also result in a blockage of cerebrospinal fluid, causing hydrocephalus.
-The buildup of fluid puts damaging pressure on the these structures.
+Chiari II malformation may also result in a blockage of cerebrospinal fluid, causing a condition called hydrocephalus, which is an abnormal buildup of cerebrospinal fluid in and around the brain.
+Cerebrospinal fluid is a clear liquid that surrounds the brain and spinal cord.
+The buildup of fluid puts damaging pressure on these structures.
 Hydrocephalus is commonly treated by surgically implanting a shunt—a hollow tube—in the brain to drain the excess fluid into the abdomen.

 Some newborns with myelomeningocele may develop meningitis, an infection in the meninges.
 Meningitis may cause brain injury and can be life-threatening.

-Additional problems such as latex allergies, skin integrity breakdown, gastrointestinal conditions, disorders of sleep regulation, and depression may occur as children with spina bifida get older.
+Additional problems such as latex allergies, skin problems, gastrointestinal conditions, and depression may occur as children with spina bifida get older.

 In most cases, spina bifida is diagnosed prenatally, or before birth.
 However, some mild cases may go unnoticed until after birth (postnatal).
-Very mild forms (such as spina bifida occulta), in which there are no symptoms, may never be detected.
+Very mild forms (spinal bifida occulta), in which there are no symptoms, may never be detected.

 The second trimester MSAFP screen described above may be performed alone or as part of a larger, multiple-marker screen.
 Multiple-marker screens look not only for neural tube defects, but also for other birth defects, including Down syndrome and other chromosomal abnormalities.
 First trimester screens for chromosomal abnormalities also exist but signs of spina bifida are not evident until the second trimester when the MSAFP screening is performed.

-Mild cases of spina bifida (ooulta; closed) not diagnosed during prenatal testing may be detected postnatally by X-ray during a routine examination.
-Doctors may use magnetic resonance imaging (MRI) or a computed tomography (CT) scan to get a clearer view of the spine and vertebrae.
-Individuals with the more severe forms of spina bifida often have muscle weakness in their feet, hips, and legs.
+Mild cases of spina bifida (occulta, closed) not diagnosed during prenatal testing may be detected postnatally by plain film X-ray examination.
+Individuals with the more severe forms of spina bifida often have muscle weakness in their feet, hips, and legs that result in deformities that may be present at birth.
+Doctors may use magnetic resonance imaging (MRI) or a computed tomography (CT) scan to get a clearer view of the spinal cord and vertebrae.
 If hydrocephalus is suspected, the doctor may request a CT scan and/or X-ray of the skull to look for extra cerebrospinal fluid inside the brain.

-Selected medical centers continue to perform fetal surgery for treatment of myelomengocele through a National Institute protocol (Management of Myelomeningocele Study, or MOMS).
-Fetal surgery is performed in utero (within the uterus) and involves opening the mother's abdomen and uterus and sewing shut the abnormal opening over the developing baby's spinal cord.
-Some doctors believe he earlier the defect is corrected, the better the baby's outcome.
-Although the procedure cannot restore lost neurological function, it may prevent additional losses from occurring.
+Selected medical centers continue to perform fetal surgery for treatment of myelomeningocele through a National Institutes of Health experimental protocol (Management of Myelomeningocele Study, or MOMS).
+Fetal surgery is performed in utero (within the uterus) and involves opening the mother’s abdomen and uterus and sewing shut the abnormal opening over the developing baby’s spinal cord.
+Some doctors believe the earlier the defect is corrected, the better the baby’s outcome.
+Although the procedure cannot restore lost neurological function, it may prevent additional loss from occurring.

-Still, the benefits of fetal surgery are promising, and include less exposure of the vulnerable spinal nerve tissue and bones to the intrauterine environment, in particular the amniotic fluid, which is considered toxic.
-As an added benefit, doctors have discovered that the procedure affects the way the fetal hindbrain develops in the uterus, allowing certain complications such as Chiari II and hydrocephalus to correct themselves--thus, reducing or, in some cases, eliminating the need for surgery to implant a shunt.
+Still, the benefits of fetal surgery are promising, and include less exposure of the vulnerable spinal nerve tissue and bone to the intrauterine environment, in particular the amniotic fluid, which is considered toxic.
+As an added benefit, doctors have discovered that the procedure may affect the way the fetal hindbrain develops in utero, decreasing the severity of certain complications—such as Chiari II and hydrocephalus—and in some cases, eliminating the need for surgery to implant a shunt.

-Twenty to to 50 percent of children with myelomeningocele develop a condition called progressive tethering, or tethered cord syndrome.
-A part of the spinal cord becomes fastened to an immovable structure—such as overlying membranes and vertebrae—causing the spinal cord to become abnormally stretched and the vertebrae elongated with growth and movement.
-This condition can cause change in the muscle function of the legs, as well as changes in bowel and bladder function.
-Early surgery on the spinal cord may allow the child to regain a normal level of functioning and prevent further neurological deterioration.
+Twenty to 50 percent of children with myelomeningocele develop a condition called progressive tethering, or tethered cord syndrome; their spinal cord become fastened to an immovable structure—such as overlying membranes and vertebrae—causing the spinal cord to become abnormally stretched with the child’s growth.
+This condition can cause loss of muscle function to the legs, as well as changes in bowel and bladder function.
+Early surgery on a tethered spinal cord may allow the child to return to their baseline level of functioning and prevent further neurological deterioration.

 Folic acid, also called folate, is an important vitamin in the development of a healthy fetus.
 Although taking this vitamin cannot guarantee having a healthy baby, it can help.
-Recent studies have shown that by adding folic acid to their diets, women of childbearing age significantly reduce their risk of having a child with a neural tube defect, such as spina bifida.
+Recent studies have shown that by adding folic acid to their diets, women of childbearing age significantly reduce the risk of having a child with a neural tube defect, such as spina bifida.
 Therefore, it is recommended that all women of childbearing age consume 400 micrograms of folic acid daily.
 Foods high in folic acid include dark green vegetables, egg yolks, and some fruits.
 Many foods—such as some breakfast cereals, enriched breads, flours, pastas, rice, and other grain products—are now fortified with folic acid.
-Most multivitamins contain this recommended dosage of folic acid.
+Many multivitamins contain the recommended dosage of folic acid as well.

-Women who have a child with spina bifida, have spina bifida themselves, or have already had a pregnancy affected by any neural tube defect are at greater risk (anywhere from five to 10 percent of the general population) of having a child with spina bifida or another neural tube defect.
-These women may benefit from taking a higher daily dose of folic acid before they become pregnant.
+Women who already have a child with spina bifida, who have spina bifida themselves, or who have already had a pregnancy affected by any neural tube defect are at greater risk of having another child with spina bifida or another neural tube defect; 5-10 times the risk to the general population.
+These women may benefit from taking a higher daily dose of folic acid before they consider becoming pregnant.

-Children with spina bifida can lead relatively active lives.
-Prognosis, activity, and participation depends on the number and severity of abnormalities and associated personal and environmental factors.
-Many children with the disorder have normal intelligence and can walk, usually with assistive devices.
-If learning problems develop, early educational intervention is helpful.
+Children with spina bifida can lead active lives.
+Prognosis, activity, and participation depend on the number and severity of abnormalities and associated personal and environmental factors.
+Most children with the disorder have normal intelligence and can walk, often with assistive devices.
+If learning problems develop, appropriate educational interventions are helpful.

-Within the Federal Government, the National Institute of Neurological Disorders and Stroke (NINDS), a component of the National Institutes of Health (NIH), supports and conducts research on brain and nervous system disorders, including spina bifida.
-NINDS conducts research in its laboratories at the NIH in Bethesda, Maryland, and supports research through grants to medical research institutions across the country.
+Within the Federal Government, the National Institute of Neurological Disorders and Stroke (NINDS), a part of the National Institutes of Health (NIH), is the Federal Government’s leading supporter of research on brain and nervous system disorders.
+NINDS conducts research in its laboratories at the NIH in Bethesda, Maryland, and supports research through grants to major medical institutions across the country.

 In addition, NINDS-supported scientists are working to identify, characterize, and evaluate genes for neural tube defects.
 The goal is to understand the genetics of neural tube closure, and to develop information that will translate into improved clinical care, treatment, and genetic counseling.